West Area Computers: Notable members

-Protesting Segregation
+Protesting segregation

 Some of the West Computers engaged in small acts of protest against segregation at Langley.
 Many small protests occurred in the segregated dining room since colored women were forbidden to enter the white cafeteria.
 Miriam Mann repeatedly removed signs denoting where "coloured girls" could sit for their meals.
 Both Katherine Johnson and Mary Winston Jackson refused to use the segregated cafeterias and exclusively ate at their desks.
 Katherine Johnson also refused to use segregated restrooms since they were on the opposite side of the campus, so she used an unmarked restroom.
-After discovering that the males on her team were attending meetings to share important information about their current tasks, Katherine Johnson also began attending these meetings despite no other women being invited to participate.
+After discovering that the men on her team were attending meetings to share important information about their tasks, Katherine Johnson began attending these meetings uninvited.
 She participated heavily during these meetings by frequently asking questions and engaging in discussions.

 Christine Darden became an engineer after demonstrating that she possessed or exceeded all skills and qualifications male engineers had and asked to be moved to the engineering pool instead of continuing to be a computer.